 - Deputy Minister for Home Affairs Hon.
 Engineer Hamadi Massauni (MP).

 Tanzania has a long history of welcoming refugees and asylum-seekers from neighbouring countries, including Burundi, the Democratic Republic of the Congo (DRC) and Rwanda.
-Since April 2015 when unrest broke out in neighbouring Burundi, a total of 238,000 Burundians have entered Tanzania.
-The country currently hosts over 313,000 refugees among a total population of 53.4 million.
-For decades, Tanzania has shown exemplary leadership in supporting durable solutions for refugees in protracted situations, as when it granted citizenship in 2014 to over 162,000 refugees who fled Burundi in 1972.
+The country currently hosts over 359,000 refugees among a total population of 53.4 million.
+For decades, Tanzania has shown exemplary leadership in supporting durable solutions for refugees in protracted situations, as when it granted citizenship in 2014 to over 168,000 refugees who fled Burundi in 1972.

 At the Leaders’ Summit on Refugees on 20 September 2016 in New York, Tanzania renewed its commitment to protect refugees and asylum-seekers.
 It specifically pledged to:

-The application of the CRRF in Tanzania builds on existing mechanisms and initiatives (1998 Refugees Act and 2003 National Refugee Policy) with the aim of reviewing and updating them.
+The application of the CRRF in Tanzania builds on existing mechanisms and initiatives.
 The 1998 Refugees Act and the 2003 National Refugee Policy that govern Tanzania’s refugee policy are under review, providing an opportunity to move towards a settlement approach and towards the inclusion of refugees into national systems of service delivery, such as education and health.

+Other mechanisms and initiatives that the CRRF builds on include the Refugee Coordination Model (RCM) for the humanitarian response and the UN Development Assistance Plan (UNDAP II) 2016-2021, which is based on national priorities and on the Sustainable Development Goals (SDGs) centred on the SDG approach of 'leaving no one behind'.
 Government efforts on the local integration of new Tanzanians will feed into the CRRF, as will the United Nations Joint Programme (UNJP) for Kigoma Region in the Northwest, which fosters an inclusive approach in the support provided to host and refugee communities.
-For instance, the UNJP will establish community centres where youths from both the refugee camps and surrounding villages can access learning and skills development opportunities.

 Kigoma Refugee Camps turned into schools, health centres